 Is a lack of sleep causing your low self confidence?

 There are many possible reasons why self confidence can drop, some of them are obvious and others not.
 If you are suffering from insomnia or other sleep disorders I sympathise!
 Again, I have experienced this too and I helped myself out of it.
-No sleeping tablets necessary, I just worked to restore my sleeping pattern back to normal.
+No sleeping tablets are necessary, I just worked to restore my sleeping pattern back to normal.
 More about this later..

-In the next section we will look more closely at four ways that you can improve your sleep pattern.
+In the next section, we will look more closely at four ways that you can improve your sleep pattern.
 This will not only help you with your self confidence, but with general physical health too.
 Sleep is extremely important (see the importance of sleep on APA.org), and is still not totally understood even by the experts.
 But we do know we cannot function for long without it.